-- are above the healthy weight range or gaining too much weight in the first half of pregnancy
+- are above a healthy weight range, or gain too much weight in the first half of your pregnancy

 - have a family history of type 2 diabetes

-- come from an Aboriginal and Torres Strait Islander or some Asian backgrounds
+- come from certain ethnic backgrounds including Aboriginal and/or Torres Strait Islander

-- are taking some types of anti-psychotic or steroid medications
+- are taking some types of antipsychotic or steroid medicines

 How is gestational diabetes diagnosed?

-All women are tested for gestational diabetes, usually at 24 to 28 weeks of pregnancy.
-If you are at higher risk, you may be tested earlier.
+Screening for gestational diabetes is recommended in all pregnancies.
+Most people are tested between 24 to 28 weeks of pregnancy.
+If you are at higher risk, your doctor may recommend that you test earlier.

-The test for gestational diabetes is called an ‘oral glucose tolerance test’ (OGTT).
-You need to fast for 10 hours (generally overnight, missing breakfast).
-A blood test is taken, followed by a 75g glucose drink and further blood tests at 1 and 2 hours later.
-You will be required to remain at the laboratory for the 2-hour test.
+The test used in Australia to screen for gestational diabetes is called the oral glucose tolerance test (OGTT).
+You need to fast for 10 hours (usually overnight, missing breakfast).
+You will have a blood test to check your baseline blood sugar level.
+Then you will be given a drink that contains 75g of glucose.
+Further blood tests are then performed after 1 and after 2 hours.
+You will be usually need to stay at the laboratory for the full duration of the test.

 How is gestational diabetes managed?

-If you are diagnosed with gestational diabetes, it’s important to follow your doctor’s advice.
-Managing the condition and keeping your blood glucose levels under control helps avoid complications for both you and your baby.
+Managing the condition and keeping your blood glucose levels under control helps reduce the chance of complications for both you and your baby.

 A healthy diet

-- a carbohydrate with every meal and snack (spread your carbohydrate intake over 3 small meals and 2 to 3 snacks each day)
+- If you have gestational diabetes, a healthy diet will usually involve spreading out your carbohydrate intake over 3 small meals and 2 to 3 snacks each day.

-Moderate intensity physical activity — physical activity that raises your breathing or heart rate — can help you manage your blood glucose levels and reduces insulin resistance.
+- Moderate levels of physical activity that raises your breathing or heart rate, such as walking daily, can help you manage your blood glucose levels.

-If you are worried about taking medicines while you are pregnant, discuss the risks with your doctor.
-Remember, the risks of not treating your gestational diabetes could be much higher for both you and your baby.
+- If you are worried about taking medicines while you are pregnant, discuss the risks with your doctor.
+Remember, the risks of not treating your gestational diabetes could be much higher than the risk associated with the medicine, for both you and your baby.